Home - Book Preview

 Silence.

 "Quinn," Ms. O'Toole said carefully.
-"There is no chore list."
+"There is no chore list. "

 He looked at her steadily.
-"But there has to be."
+"But there has to be. "

-Another silence.
-This one longer.
+Another one longer.

 Maria and Ms. O'Toole were watching him with an expression he couldn't fully read—something warm in it and something that was more serious underneath the warmth.